daemmi/mhs-travel-map/readme.txt

 * add to each coordinate start time and waiting time
 * for each route the total waiting time, the number of lifts, journey time and distance will be calculated
 * geocode your coordinate automatically
 * set the colour of each route
+* or set a route to a predefined transportation class
 * get a whole statistic about all route in one map

 == Installation ==